“Hello, front desk… there’s no hot water in Room 321, and I have a meeting at 9 a.m.!”

 That’s not a welcome phone call at a hotel front desk—especially at quality brand properties like those owned by Arc Hospitality.
 Hilton Garden Inn and Marriott Courtyard are two of the 11 well-known brands of more than 80 properties the group manages.
 Their mission is to provide a superior personal experience for guests.
 Environmental factors impact this experience, so the properties strive to maintain stable ambient temperature and humidity in all interior rooms, hallways and group areas.
 They also try to maintain set water temperature ranges in all bathrooms.

 Maintaining a comfortable environment

 Arc Hospitality recently started using environmental monitoring systems to aid this process.
 They installed Sensaphone Sentinel™ devices at several properties as a trial, starting with a Marriott Courtyard in Gainesville, Florida.
-They were particularly intrigued by the product’s ability to place status icons on a realtime Google map indicating green or red for OK/not OK at one glance.
-They now get instant real-time Internet access to temperature and humidity readings as well as lobby and entrance area readings, insuring the “Marriott Experience.”
+They were particularly intrigued by the product’s ability to place status icons on a real-time Google map indicating green or red for OK/not OK at one glance.
+They now get instant real-time Internet access to temperature and humidity readings as well as lobby and entrance area readings, ensuring the “Marriott Experience.”

 At this same location, the system monitors boiler room water temperature using Hi/Lo thresholds and a water incursion sensor.
 If the system detects a reading outside of the acceptable range, it sends emails, text messages and VoIP phone calls to the local property manager.
 This early notification provides plenty of lead time to correct possible problems.
-Alarm messaging that uses delay tiers for longstanding alarms is particularly useful for offproperty corporate managers.
-They now get valuable insight about troubled properties.
+Alarm messaging that uses delay tiers for longstanding alarms is particularly useful for off-property corporate managers.
+They now get valuable insight into troubled properties.

 Arc Hospitality plans to roll out at least twelve more environmental monitoring systems to their properties that have older HVAC equipment.
 This is especially important for properties in high humidity areas such as south Florida.